kdmukai/bitcoin_resources/README.md

 * Bitcoin miners can bootstrap investment in new energy infrastructure.
 * Bitcoin's transparency makes it an easy target for energy critics; other industries "waste" a lot more energy so where are those complaints?

+### Skeptics, Haters
+[Why The Yuppie Elite Dismiss Bitcoin (Croesus)](https://www.citadel21.com/why-the-yuppie-elite-dismiss-bitcoin) argues, in a nutshell: The more deeply embedded you are in the system, the more advantage you gain from it.
+And therefore the more biased your thinking naturally is to dismiss any challengers and, in fact, fight against them.

 ## Resource List
 ### Podcasts